NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 ### User Stories

-There are 2 types of user experiences to be had: a standard user and admin:
+The following section details the type of user experiences I wanted the users of the site to have:

 #### First Time User